 The figs are so delicate and fork tender.
 Sweet, delicious and compliment the tangy garlic honey sauce.
 Take a look at this beauty!

 I’ve made this as a one pan meal using my 12 inch cast iron, but feel free to use a large skillet able to go into the oven after the pan sear.
 Recently I doubled this recipe and after the pan sear roasted everything in my trusty 13×9″ stone bakeware for a party.
 This one got rave reviews and everyone said to please post this recipe, so here it is people!
 We had a little Sweet and Sour Strawberry Semifreddo with Black Sesame (you MUST try this one, too!) as the dessert and it was a fantastic evening.
 Flavor explosion and textures is where it’s at, right?
 Who’s with me?

-If you enjoyed this try my Balsamic Apricot Pork Chops!
+If you like this, try my Balsamic Apricot Pork Chops.
+Enjoy!